amantuladhar/amantuladhar.github.io/_posts/2017-10-16-java-9-open-and-opens-keyword-with-example.md

 ---
+layout: post
-layout: post title: Java open and opens keyword with example date: 2017-10-16 description: "Java open and opens keyword with example"
+title: Java open and opens keyword with example
+description: "Java open and opens keyword with example"
-tags: [java,java9]
+tags: [java, java9]
 ---

 We have come a long way to exploring the Java Platform Module System.